-The curriculum in mining engineering is accredited by the Accreditation Board of Engineering and Technology (ABET).
+The University of Utah Mining Engineering undergraduate program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
+For more information on ABET visit www.abet.org.

 The University of Utah is accredited by the Northwest Association of Schools and Colleges.